tmoore1987/Todo-app/README.md

 # Todo-app

-A simple Todo app built with Pyton and using Tkinter GUI library.
+A simple Todo app built with Python and using Tkinter GUI library.